projects

 UNIVERSIDAD CARLOS III DE MADRID I SPAIN

-Communication director for Crossing Stages arts project co-funded by the European Union at UC3M.
+Media director of Crossing Stages, arts project co-funded by the European Union, UC3M.

 International Film Festival